How To Disable Comments on WordPress – 3 Easy Methods

 Closing comments after a certain period of time

-If you want to remove all existing comments through the wp-admin dashboard, navigate to ‘Comments‘ section.
+If you want to remove comments from WordPress, all of them, through the wp-admin dashboard, navigate to ‘Comments‘ section.
 Select all the comments and move them to trash.

 If you have a lot of comments you might have to repeat this process a few times.
 Depending on the number of comments, this can be a tiresome process.
 You can make it easier by increasing the number of comments per page (this applies to backend only).
 The default setting is 20 and it can be changed by clicking on ‘Screen options‘ and changing the number (I advise no more than 100 to avoid timeouts and errors).